 At this moment no system exists for the assessment of nonformal/informal qualifications and professional experience.
-One of the strategic objectives of the HRDA for the period 2004-2006 is to promote the review and gradual introduction of the assessment and certification of training providers including trainers.
+One of the strategic objectives of the HRDA is to promote the review and gradual introduction of the assessment and certification of training providers including trainers.
+The project was assigned to a Greek consortium and is expected to be completed in 5 stages over a period of thirty-six months.